 All of the 527 rooms and suites have large windows that let in the impressive city, ocean or Marina Bay views.
 Subtle Asian touches compliment the stylish décor, warm colors and gorgeous wood finishes.
 All have granite bathrooms with bathtubs and separate showers, flat screen TVs and good Wi-Fi.

 Families of four to six people will need to have connecting rooms which are available in the Ocean View and Marina Bay Room categories.
 The maximum occupancy in most guest rooms and suites in Singapore is three people.

 Deluxe Room: Some Deluxe Rooms have balconies but all offer city views (355 square feet).

 Ocean View Room: These are angled toward the Singapore Flyer and the ocean channel behind it.
 The glass-enclosed bathroom means that you can enjoy the view while getting ready, too (355 square feet).

-Marina Bay Room: These rooms are angled toward Marina Bay Sands with prime views of the Spectra evening light show, even from your glass-enclosed bathroom.
+Marina Bay Room: These guest rooms are angled toward Marina Bay Sands with prime views of the Spectra evening light show, even from your glass-enclosed bathroom.
 We stayed in this room, and I highly recommend it especially with kids who will want to see Spectra (366 square feet).

 Here’s what it looked like from our room though the lights get fancier toward the end of the show.